-This white chicken chili recipe is so hearty, creamy and full of your favorite Tex-Mex flavors.
+This white chicken chili recipe is hearty, creamy and full of your favorite Tex-Mex flavors.
 It’s absolutely delicious and I dare you to eat just one bowl!
+(Scroll to the bottom of the post for printabe recipe.)

 Welcome back to day two of soup week!